 Ref.
 Question Policy Principles Q5 Are electrics, including embedded meters, enclosed in fire rated construction?
-Answei r Finding/Observation No No embedded electrical meters are present in the common areas, they are all external within steel cabinets.
-The Berneslai Homes common area distribution boards are within casings constructed of steel and are further enclosed with small low density timber cabinets.
-However, there is some additional equipment present (e.g. for emergency escape lighting testing).
+Answe r Finding/Observation No No embedded electrical meters are present in the common areas; however, gas meter cabinets are present at ground floor level close to the entrance/exit door.
 The existing cabinets will provide some fire protection to the stairway escape route, but they are unlikely to provide a full 30-minutes fire protection.